hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 ## Page Objects

 The test files should access the page via the use of page objects.
-Each page on the csv2 website has one page class, stored in the `web_test_page_objects` module.
+Each page on the csv2 website has one page class, stored in the [web_test_page_objects](./web_test_page_objects.py) module.

 A page object is essentially a class containing functions to perform all actions performable on the page it represents.
 It is an interface through which the test objects know how to locate, click, type, and perform actions on the page.
 One page object method should perform one specific click, type, location, or similar action - ie, while the same page object function may be used to click checkboxes adding a user to different groups, a different function should be used to click the superuser checkbox.
-Actions that are repeated a lot (such as the interaction functions in `web_test_interactions`) should be refactored into a common file, rather than being made a multipurpose function in the page object.
+Actions that are repeated a lot (such as the interaction functions in [web_test_interactions](./web_test_interactions.py)) should be refactored into a common file, rather than being made a multipurpose function in the page object.
 Functions should also be named appropriately, so that someone scrolling through the test code without looking at the page objects file would know, in UI terms, what the test is attempting to do.

 A new page object should inherit from the `Page` class, which will give it access to the driver and any website-wide components (such as the top navigation bar and error messages).
 Any interaction with that page should be done via methods implemented in that page class.

 Some page value modification methods take strings, while others take integers.
 Ensure the correct type is passed to each method.

-The `web_test_interactions`, `web_test_javascript_interactions`, and `web_test_xpath_selectors` modules define the actions that the page objects should use. `web_test_interactions` and `web_test_javascript_interactions` have very similar functions (see below).
-Each method wraps Selenium's wait action, the find method, and the action taken (sometimes a series of actions) into a single function. `web_test_xpath_selectors` is a set of wrapper functions for various XPath locators.
+The [web_test_interactions](./web_test_interactions.py), [web_test_javascript_interactions](./web_test_javascript_interactions.py), and [web_test_xpath_selectors](./web_test_xpath_selectors.py) modules define the actions that the page objects should use. [web_test_interactions](./web_test_interactions.py) and [web_test_javascript_interactions](./web_test_javascript_interactions.py) have very similar functions (see below).
+Each method wraps Selenium's wait action, the find method, and the action taken (sometimes a series of actions) into a single function. [web_test_xpath_selectors](./web_test_xpath_selectors.py) is a set of wrapper functions for various XPath locators.
 Some of these are described by an object they represent (ie `delete_button`, which is the button on the delete object modal) and some are described by how they find the object (ie `form_input_by_value`, which finds an input within a particular form based on its value attribute).

-The `web_test_javascript_interactions` module contains a set of functions that operate similarly to the `web_test_interactions` functions, except for the fact that they use the JavaScript `execute_script` to do the click action.
+The [web_test_javascript_interactions](./web_test_javascript_interactions.py) module contains a set of functions that operate similarly to the [web_test_interactions](./web_test_interactions.py) functions, except for the fact that they use the JavaScript `execute_script` to do the click action.
 These should not be used without a justifiable reason (ie a Selenium glitch) that the other ones cannot be used, and this glitch should be documented in the comments above the use of the function.
 Currently, the only Selenium bug requiring the use of these is an inability to click on the side buttons on some pages due to overlapping padding.

 Note that the use of Selenium's built-in `.submit()` method has been phased out.
 This is because the `submit` method only submits the form, and does not perform the `click` action on the button, meaning that some functionality is lost, which can cause improper behavior.
 The `web_test_xpath_selectors.form_submit_by_name` and `web_test_interactions.click_by_xpath` functions should be used instead.

-The page objects additionally use some functions from the `web_test_helpers` module.
+The page objects additionally use some functions from the [web_test_helpers](./web_test_helpers.py) module.

 ## Running Tests

-The web tests do run with the `run_tests` script in the `unit_tests` folder.
+The web tests run with the [run_tests](../run_tests) script.
 However, because failure and error numbers are not surfaced by `unittest`, the script does not add the numbers for the web tests to its error tallies.

 Web tests can be run using `./run_tests web` from the `unit_tests` folder.
 Tests for a specific browser (or group of browsers, by adding additional arguments) can be run using `./run_tests web_<browser>`.
-Note that running by test numbers and similar as in the unittest framework is not supported.
+Note that running by test numbers and similar as in the unit test framework is not supported.

 The tests can also be run by files as a module, using `python3 -m <filename>` from the `unit_tests` folder.
-Run without any flags, this will run all of the test classes in the file.
+Run without any flags, this will run all of the detailed test classes in the file.
 Any listed browser flags will restrict the tests to only the tests within the listed browsers, and any listed user flags will restrict the tests to only tests using the listed users.
 The tags are as follows:

 | Short-Form Tag | Long-Form Tag    | Meaning                                   |
 |----------------|------------------|-------------------------------------------|